 Pantai Lakey, a gentle crescent of golden sand, is where Sumbawa’s tourist pulse beats, thanks to seven world-class surf breaks that curl and crash in one massive bay, and a string of modest beach guesthouses, all linked by a sandy path studded with bars.
-While there's an agreeable beach-bum ambience, Lakey isn't as polished as surf towns on neighboring islands to the west, and non-surfers may find little to hold their attention.
+While there's an agreeable beach-bum ambience, Lakey isn't as polished as surf towns on neighbouring islands to the west, and nonsurfers may find little to hold their attention.

 Hu’u is a small, poor, and very friendly fishing village, 3km north of Lakey.
 Neat and shady, suffused with the scent of drying fish and blessed with breathtaking pink sunsets, it's the nearest public-transport node to Lakey.